DariusVil/skibidipop/README.md

 ./install.sh
 ```

 This script will build the binary and move it to `/usr/local/bin` if you give it permission to do that.
-You probably already have that folder in your path and can execute Skibidipop
+Likely you already have it in your path and can execute `skibidipop`
 ```Swift
 skibidipop <command> [<branch name>]
 ```